WolfWood Refuge Donate Now 2023

 Ramsey:

 Ramsey came from Oklahoma.
-He is a large, strong male who is in his prime at 4 yrs old.
-He came from a private home.
+He is a large, strong male who is in his prime at 5 yrs old.
+He came from a private home even though he is essemtially pure wolf.
 He is very social and really loves people.
 We want to make him an ambassador, IF we can stop him from jumping.
 Kisses from the top of the dog house help.

 Ramsey was picked up on the same trip as Torin and Nina from North Carolina.
 They all came home together.
-Ramsey will get a large enclosure and hopefully, a pen- mate very soon.
+Ramsey now shares a large enclosure with Shadow.
 He is a volunteer favorite.

 Back to Top